In re Article 26 and the Regulation of Information (Services outside the State for Termination of Pregnancies) Bill 1995: Background

 Abortion has been legal in Ireland since 1 January 2019.
 At the time of this case, it was prohibited under the Offences against the Person Act 1861 (these provisions have since been repealed and replaced by the Health (Regulation of Termination of Pregnancy) Act 2018).
 Between 1983 and 2018, there was a constitutional protection of the life of the unborn in Article 40.3.3°, introduced by the Eighth Amendment, subsequently repealed by the Thirty-sixth Amendment in 2018.

 In a number of cases, the Supreme Court had held that this provision of the Constitution prohibited information within the state on the availability of abortion services outside of the state.
 In AG (SPUC) v Open Door Counselling Ltd. (1988), the courts injunction restraining two counseling agencies from assisting women to travel abroad to obtain abortions or informing them of the methods of communications with such clinics, and in SPUC v Grogan (1989), the courts granted an injunction restraining three students' unions from distributing information in relation to abortion available outside the state.

 Fourteenth Amendment

 In November 1992, the Fourteenth Amendment was passed, allowing information to supplied in accordance with law.
-The referendum was passed on the same day as the unsuccessful referendum on the Twelfth Amendment of the Constitution Bill, 1992 and the successful referendum on the Thirteenth Amendment, which responded to different aspects of Attorney General v.
-X (the X Case).
+The referendum was passed on the same day as the unsuccessful referendum on the Twelfth Amendment of the Constitution Bill, 1992 and the successful referendum on the Thirteenth Amendment, which responded to different aspects of the X Case.

 After this amendment, Article 40.3.3° read in full as follows:

 The Oireachtas subsequently passed the Regulation of Information (Services outside the State for the Termination of Pregnancies) Act 1995.
 After convening the Council of State, President Mary Robinson referred the Act to the Supreme Court.

 The Fourteenth Amendment was also repealed by the Thirty-sixth Amendment in 2018.